Ernyoke/ervin-szilagyi-static-site/src/articles/certificate-parsing-with-domain-recon.md

 ## What is Certificate Parsing?

 Certificate parsing is a way of conducting web hacking reconnaissance when an attacker is targeting an organization.
-The goal is to gather information about the organization and widen the attack space by enumerating every possible domains and subdomains owned by a the organization.
-One methodology of enumerating domains and subdomains is to advantage of the SSL certificates used the organization to encrypt traffic.
-There are several online databases [crt.sh](https://crt.sh/) and [sslmate](https://sslmate.com/ct_search_api/) which can be used to enumerate certificates issued for an organization.
-Moreover, if we take a look at the `Subject Alternative Name` of a certificate, we might be able to enumerate other hostnames for which the certificate is used.
+The goal is to gather information about the organization and widen the attack space by enumerating every possible domain and subdomain owned by an organization.
+One methodology of enumerating domains and subdomains is to take advantage of the SSL certificates used by the organization.
+There are several online databases like [crt.sh](https://crt.sh/) and [sslmate](https://sslmate.com/ct_search_api/) which can be used to enumerate certificates issued for domains owned by an organization.
+Moreover, if we take a look at the `Subject Alternative Name` of a certificate, we might be able to enumerate other hostnames for which the certificate is applied.

 ## What is `domain-recon`?

-[`domain-recon`](https://github.com/domain-recon/domain-recon-rs) is an open source command line tool written in Rust, which automates certificates parsing.
-It uses `[crt.sh](https://crt.sh/)` database to fetch information about certificates issued for a certain domains and all of its subdomains.
+[`domain-recon`](https://github.com/domain-recon/domain-recon-rs) is an open-source command line tool written in Rust, which automates certificate parsing.
+It uses `[crt.sh](https://crt.sh/)` database to fetch information about certificates issued for a domain and all of its subdomains.
 It extracts all the hostnames from the `Common Name` and `Matching Identities` fields, the result of which will be a list of domains requiring further filtering.
 We can distinguish the following type of domains in the list:

-- registered domains which can be resolved as IPv4 or IPv6 IP addresses;
+- registered domains that can be resolved as IPv4 or IPv6 IP addresses;
 - unregistered domains;
 - wildcard domains, domain names which contain a wildcard character (`*`), for example: `*.example.com`.
-These type of domains are used that the issues certificate should be valid for all the subdomains.
+Wildcards are used to secure multiple subdomain names (hosts) pertaining to the same base domain.

 `domain-recon` filters out wildcard domains from the list and tries to do a domain resolution for each non-wildcard domain.
-It drops all the domain names which are not registered and displays a list only with the "valid" domain names.
+It drops all the domain names which are not registered and it displays a list only with the "valid" domain names.

-In case of the wildcard domains, it will try to guess possible subdomains.
-This is accomplished by taking a [wordlist](https://github.com/domain-recon/domain-recon-rs/blob/main/words.txt) as an input and replacing the wildcards with entries from the list.
-In order to detect which domain names are registered, it tries to do a domain resolution for each new entry and displays a new list with the successful querries.
+In the case of the wildcard domains, it will try to guess possible subdomains.
+This is accomplished by taking a [wordlist](https://github.com/domain-recon/domain-recon-rs/blob/main/words.txt) as input and replacing the wildcards with entries from the list.
+To detect which domain names are registered, it tries to do a domain resolution for each new entry and displays a new list with the successful queries.

 ## Example of Usage

 The source code for `domain-recon` tool can be found on [GitHub](https://github.com/domain-recon/domain-recon-rs).
-Executables are built and released for all Linux, Mac and Windows operating systems and can be downloaded from the [releases](https://github.com/domain-recon/domain-recon-rs/releases).
+Executables are built and released for all Linux, Mac, and Windows operating systems and can be downloaded from the [releases](https://github.com/domain-recon/domain-recon-rs/releases).

-List all the domains and subdomains for dev.to:
+List all the domains and subdomains for `dev.to`:

 ```bash
 domain-recon -d dev.to -f words.txt
 ```

-Output of which will be something like this:
+The output of which will be something like this:

 ```bash
 Fetching certificates...